Ed94/VEFontCache-Odin/docs/guide_architecture.md

 }
 ```

 The result of the shaping process is the glyphs and their positions for the the shape; historically resembling whats known as a *Slug* of prepared text for printing.
-The end position of where the user's "cursor" would be is also recorded which provided the end position of the shape.
-The size of the shape is also resolved here, which if using px_scalar must be downscaled. `measure_shape_size` does the downscaling for the user.
+The end position of where the user's "cursor" would be is recorded which is provided at the end position of the shape.
+The size of the shape is resolved here as well.
+If using px_scalar, the shape.size must be downscaled. `measure_shape_size` does the downscaling for the user.

 `visible` tracks which of the glyphs will actually be relevant for the draw_list pass.
 This is to avoid a conditional jump during the draw list gen pass.
 When accessing glyph or position during the draw_list gen, they will use visible's relative index.